Developer Guide

 Use Cases

-(For all use cases below, the System is the Pawbook
+(For all use cases below, the System is the Pawbook and the Actor is the user, unless specified otherwise)

 Use case: UC01 - Add a dog/owner profile or program